SevlaMare/CSS-course-platform/README.md

 # Course Platform Page

-> This project is a web page to land a course platform, where you can buy tickets for the next online classes.
+> A web page to land a course platform, where you can buy tickets for the next online classes.

+This project was made to practice all technical aspects from HTML/CSS involved while building websites, such as responsive layout, spacing, typography, and accessibility.

 ![screenshot](./images/screenshot/home.png)
 This is the home page, with a modern and minimalist design.